justunsix/debezium-tests/strimzi-kafka-connect-eventhubs/README.md

 USER 1001
 ```

-In the directory where the Dockerfile is located, build and push the image (sample is using my repo on DockerHub)
+In the directory where the Dockerfile is located, build and push the image (sample is using a repo on DockerHub)

 ```sh
 docker build -t justintungonline/strimzi-kafka-connect-debezium:latest .